Lemon Rosemary Sourdough Bread

 • Autolyse: In a large mixing bowl, combine bread flour, whole wheat flour, and water.
 Using a wooden spoon or spatula, stir the ingredients together until no traces of dry flour remain.
 Cover the bowl with plastic wrap, set in a warm place and let the dough rest for 1 hour.

-• Add the starter and inclusions: Add the sourdough starter, salt, dried rosemary and lemon peel to the autolysed dough.
+• Add the starter and inclusions: Add the sourdough starter, salt, dried rosemary and lemon zest to the autolysed dough.
 Fold the dough over the sourdough starter and the inclusions until fully incorporated.
 Cover the bowl with plastic wrap and set in a warm place for 30 minutes.

 • Strengthen the dough: Perform a coil fold by picking the center of the dough with your fingertips.
 Lift the dough until the ends release from the bowl.
 Turn the bowl 90 degrees and perform another coil fold.
 Transfer the dough to a clean, lightly-oiled bowl, cover with plastic wrap and set in a warm place for 30 minutes.

 • Preshape the dough: Turn the dough out on a lightly floured surface.
-Using a bench knife, turn the dough over and gently round it into a tight ball.
+Using a bench scraper, turn the dough over and gently round it into a tight ball.
 Cover the dough with a tea towel and leave the dough to rest for 30 minutes.

 • Shape the dough: Shape the dough into a boule or a batard.
 Cover the bowl with plastic wrap.